 “One of the things that helped me most,” Ho said, “was learning how to build professional alliances.
 My coach told me what to say to break the ice with another professional and how to strengthen the relationship.
 Now I have a great arrangement with a CPA.
 I introduce clients to her, and I work with her clients who refer additional clients to me.
 During tax season, I send a fruit basket to brighten her day when the pressure is on.”

 Each year, Ho looks forward to a day-long meeting with other alumni of the coaching program before the broker-dealer’s annual national conference.
-“It’s a wonderful opportunity to listen to a group of smart advisors share their best practices and get new ideas to take back to my practice,” she said.
+“It’s a wonderful opportunity to listen to a group of smart financial professionals share their best practices and get new ideas to take back to my practice,” she said.

 Is Coaching Right For You?